At St. Paul’s Catholic Junior School, everything that we do centres around our Mission Statement:

 Personal, social and emotional development is taught both in discrete lessons and also through assemblies, as we seek to develop the whole child.
 British Values are addressed through PSHE but are also referenced where applicable across the curriculum.
 Sport has always played a very important role in the life of St. Paul’s, and we promote a healthy and active lifestyle for our pupils

 As a school we continually invest heavily in CPD around the curriculum for our teachers.
 We seek to enhance teaching skills and strategies to help raise standards across the full breadth of the curriculum.
 Our monitoring cycle is set out at the start of each academic year.
 Monitoring includes book scrutinies, lesson observations, learning walks and pupil voice surveys.
 All monitoring undertaken helps to improve our practice, with the aim of bettering the outcomes for our pupils.

 Formative assessment takes place in every lesson.
 Our use of live marking and verbal feedback enables teachers to target next steps for pupils effectively, and opportunities for children to review and improve their learning are embedded into lessons.

-Currently the curriculum is assessed against key end of year statements using working towards the expected level; at the expected level and above the expected level.
-We are moving away from having yearly key assessments and instead subject- specific assessment objectives will be built upon by using the main themes such as locational knowledge in geography and chronology in history.
+Currently, the curriculum is assessed against key end of year statements using the following categories: working towards the expected level; at the expected level and above the expected level.
+We are moving away from yearly key assessments and instead assessments will take place at the end of subject specific units within each year group, based upon the objectives that have been covered.